KonstantinDimitrov/PixelWatch-v1.0/README.md

-# PixelWatch-v1.0

-:Project: PixelWatch
-:Author: Konstantin Dimitrov
-:Email: powerbot.kd98@gmail.com
-:Date: 07/19/2016
-:Revision: 1.0v
-:License: GNU v3.0

-= Project: PixelWatch

-Simple arduino watch with 12 LEDs NeoPixel ring module.
+A simple arduino watch with 12 LEDs NeoPixel ring module and DS1307 real time clock module.

+The NeoPixel ring OUT pin is connected to pin 7 of the Arduino and DS1307 to the TWI, A4 and A5 pins.